eProsima/Fast-DDS-docs/docs/fastdds/use_cases/realtime/allocations.rst

   of octets.
 * |VariableLengthDataLimits::max_partitions-api| limits the size of :ref:`propertypolicyqos` to the given number of octets.

 If these sizes are configured to something different than zero, enough memory will be allocated for them for each participant and endpoint.
 A value of zero implies no size limitation, and memory will be dynamically allocated as needed.
 By default, a full dynamic behavior is used.

+|ParticipantResourceLimitsQos::content_filter-api| inside :ref:`participantresourcelimitsqos` provides members
+to configure the allocation behavior of content filter discovery information:

+* |ContentFilterProperty::AllocationConfiguration::expression_initial_size-api| sets the preallocated size of the filter expression.
+* |ContentFilterProperty::AllocationConfiguration::expression_parameters-api| controls the allocation behavior
+  for the list of expression parameters.
+Refer to :ref:`resourcelimitedcontainerconfig` for a complete description of the alternatives.
+Receiving information about a content filter with more parameters than the maximum configured here, will make the filtering happen on the reader side.

 +--------------------------------------------------------+
 | **C++**                                                |